How Long Can You Keep Meat in the Freezer?

 - It has been kept below 40°F in the refrigerator, and

 - It is before the “use by” or “freeze by” date on the packaging

-If the product doesn’t have a “use by” or “freeze by” date, make sure to freeze it within 1 to 2 days for ground meat or poultry, or 3 to 4 days for steaks, chops, or roasts.
+If the product doesn’t have a “use by” or “freeze by” date, make sure to freeze it within one to two days for ground meat or poultry, or three to four days for steaks, chops, or roasts.
 Check the FDA Food Storage Chart for a full list of refrigeration and freezer storage times.

 What Is the Best Way to Safely Thaw Frozen Meat?

 Thawing meat out on the kitchen counter is a big no-no. Meat that is left out at room temperature for more than 2 hours (or 1 hour in the summer) can quickly grow dangerous bacteria.